google/zetasql/docs/functions-and-operators.md

 +   `start_time`: The starting `TIME` value.
 +   `end_time`: The ending `TIME` value.
 +   `granularity`: The time part that represents the granularity.
+If you passed in `TIME` values for the first arguments, `granularity` can
-    This can be:
+    be:

     + `NANOSECOND`